Bangladesh

 Bangladesh: Cultural Photography Tour Day 6

 For most of this morning we will be photographing the workers of a gargantuan brick making factory where we will explore the entire process of making bricks.
 Images we may capture here include men carrying materials on their heads, spilling brick dust as they go and then creating bricks by hand using traditional methods.
-Lingering here for as long as the light allows, we will leave for Dhaka in the afternoon.
+Lingering here until late morning, we will leave for Chattogram in the afternoon.

 Bangladesh: Cultural Photography Tour Day 7